 4. Enjoy Exhibitions of Top Museums and Art Galleries

 London is the perfect city for those who enjoy visiting museums and galleries.
-There are so many, that it will take careful planning if you want to see them all.
+There are so many that it will take careful planning to see them all.
+A bonus is that many of the museum’s regular exhibits are free to enter.

 In the National Gallery, on Trafalgar Square, you can see famous works by Rembrandt, Van Gogh, Leonardo da Vinci, Botticelli and other great European artists.

 The Natural History Museum is housed in one of the most beautiful buildings in London.
-If you love history, you will be delighted with the exhibits about dinosaurs, whales and the incredible flora and fauna of our planet.
+There are impressive exhibits about dinosaurs, whales and the incredible flora and fauna of our planet.

 If you are curious about space exploration, you will love the Science Museum.
 Here you can see, among other things, the Apollo 10 command capsule, and also experience a part of the Apollo space mission atmosphere on a 3D and 4D simulator.